eugeneyp/camino/_camino/day_25_rabanal_del_camino.md

 day: 25
 ---

-Today, I walked excitelyd to Rabanal del Camino, a little town up on a hill.
+Today, I walked excitelyd to Rabanal del Camino, a little town up on a mountain.
 From the beginning, I marked this town as a must-stop.
 It was the only town on the Camino with a Benedictine monastery that I knew of that welcomed guests.

 For days, I emailed and called the monastery without receiving a response.
 So I wanted to get there to see if they were open.
 I had read about the Benedictines.
 I loved their monastic ethos, and I really wanted to experience it from the inside.